 Sac City Unified, City of Sacramento, and Comcast Team Up to Provide Free Internet to Qualifying SCUSD Families

 SACRAMENTO, CA — Sacramento City Unified School District, the City of Sacramento, and Comcast today announced a new effort to provide Sac City Unified families with free internet access.
 The new initiative, called Sac City Kids Connect, provides Comcast’s Internet Essentials program to qualifying low income families with internet access, provided they live in a Comcast service area.
-As part of the Sac City Kids Connect program, eligible families will be provided with a special code to access six months of free internet.
+As part of the Sac City Kids Connect program, eligible families will be provided with a special code to access free internet until June 30, 2021.
 The access codes will be provided in the coming weeks.

 More information including eligibility requirements and instructions about how to sign up for the program can be found at www.scusd.edu/kidsconnect.
 The site is designed for use with mobile phones or tablets.